 Telemedicine App Development: Features and Functionalities

 The sign-in function allows users to add their personal accounts to the telemedicine platform.
 As a result, telemedicine apps store a lot of personal data such as contact information, that must be properly secured.
 Patients can register themselves via email or with the help of third-party vendors, for instance, Google or Facebook.
 Two-step authentication using SMS or email is also available.

 After signing in, a user creates a personal account, which is intuitively managed by its owner and easily viewed by physicians.
 The profile owner solely decides which information to share or keep private.

 - Search with Filters

-As the telemedicine app development mostly offers a vast spectrum of services and doctors for consultations, advanced search functions help the users to easily navigate in the platform.
+As the telemedicine app development mostly offers a vast spectrum of services and doctors for consultations, advanced search functions help the users to easily navigate the platform.
 In order to find the most suitable option, a patient can apply a wide set of filters, such as medical specialty, gender, language.

 - Calendar Management

 The in-app calendar enables users to better manage appointments.
 Patients can view available time in doctors’ calendars, make appointments and reschedule meetings.
-Surely, before any changes are applied, they they to be approved by the chosen medical worker.
+Surely, before any changes are applied, they to be approved by the chosen medical worker.
 Moreover, the telemedicine app calendar can be synced with Google Calendars.

 - Video Meetings

 Scheduling meetings allows users to communicate virtually using cameras.
 Telemedicine meetings can be patient-to-doctors to obtain medical care and doctors-to-doctors for professional advice.
 Video communication allows getting needed help in real-time without leaving a convenient location.